 Sedation is used to create a relaxed, easy and calm feeling using just a pill.
-Oral sedation dentistry is now the most common technique used in the United States to deal with patient fears.
+Oral Sedation Dentistry is now the most common technique used in the United States to deal with dental anxiety.
 The technique is easy and requires no needles.
-Best of all, the medications create such a comfortable experience that most Patients do not remember the visit; it is as if they slept through the treatment.
-In reality, Oral Sedation Dentistry maintains a level of consciousness in the patient for safety and cooperation.
+Best of all, the medications create such a comfortable experience so most Patients do not remember the visit; it is as if they slept through the treatment.
+In reality, Oral Sedation Dentistry maintains a level of consciousness for the Patient for safety and cooperation.
 (Note that sedation is different from anesthetic injections)

 One of the major benefits of sedation dentistry is that people often feel like their dental procedure lasts only a few minutes, when in fact it might have taken hours to perform.
 Therefore, complex dental procedures such as Smile Makeovers or extensive rebuilding procedures that normally require multiple visits can often be performed in fewer appointments.

 If you are reluctant to improve your Smile because you are afraid or anxious about undergoing long or complicated dental procedures, relax, you are not alone!
 Sedation Dentistry can make you feel comfortable during the treatment process and help you achieve a Smile you can be proud of!
 Others will notice your Brighter Smile and you will make better first impressions, have you more confidence, have better relationships, maybe a better job and ultimately a better you!

 Also, Sedation Dentistry addresses some of the fears that keep people from going to the dentist on a regular basis so Patients are more likely to receive recommended routine care.
 As a result, they are less likely to neglect their oral health or allow oral health problems to build to the point when drastic dental treatments become necessary.